tompston/gomarvin/README.md

 # run this if custom config file name or path
 gomarvin -config="PATH_TO_CONFIG"

-# generate only the typescript API client file
+# or generate only the typescript API client file.
+Useful if you want to generate fetch
+# functions for a pre-existing REST API in a fast way.
 gomarvin -fetch-only="true"
 ```